Automattic/wp-calypso/client/state/README.md

 All the application information and data in Calypso should go through this data flow.
 When you are creating a new module with new data requirements, you should add them to this global store.

+## Persistence
+When Calypso boots up it loads the last-known state out of persistent storage in the browser.
+If that state was saved from an old version of the reducer code it could be incompatible with the new state model.
+Over the course of time we've developed multiple ways for enforcing that the browser storage contains data of a compatible shape before deserializing.

+The first method was adding a json-schema as the third argument to `createReducer()`.
+This is now deprecated.
+A better method for adding a schema takes advantage of the fact that we have implemented our own version of `combineReducers()` that will check each reducer for a schema property and ensure the data shape is correct on deserialization.

 ## Utilities

 `state/utils.js` contains a number of helper utilities you may find useful in implementing your state subtree: